What are the benefits of using time tracking for construction and real estate businesses?

 Billable rates – employees

 This metric explains how much you are charging your client per specific contractor or subcontractor.
 It is a good way to determine your top performers.
-You can compare the realistic monthly billable rates to total cost rates to assess your employees accurately.
+You can compare the realistic monthly billing rates to total cost rates to assess your employees accurately.

 Billable rates – project